thomastay/personal-blog/content/how-i-made-wordle-helper.md

 ```
 My python script then looked for these (hardcoded) tags, and inlined the JS / CSS files there.
 Note the lack of indents on those tags, that's because my first version of the script didn't even bother trimming whitespace.

 Eventually the Python script became the bottleneck in my build process.
-While not too slow itself (~600ms), `esbuild` can parse, minify and print my entire JS code in under 8ms.
+At 600ms it wasn't too slow, but `esbuild` can parse, minify and print my entire JS code in under 8ms.
 My script does a lot less, so it should definitely run faster.

 Instead of rewriting it in JS, another dynamic language, I decided to take a lesson from SumatraPDF's build system.
 [It's entirely custom and written in Go](https://github.com/sumatrapdfreader/sumatrapdf/blob/27cad0a2914f36789aae0bca8093e4241e3912bf/do/build_epub_docs.go#L1).